Glasses Explore by Tobii, marketing mockup

 Research 🔬

-Previous research showed what wasn’t working, but is wasn’t always clear why where things not working.
-I thus conducted this research methodologies to better understand the root of our problems.
+Previous research identified problems, but it wasn’t always clear WHY those problems occurred.
+I conducted these methodologies to better understand the roots of important problems.

 Heuristic analysis